Yanrishatum/heeps/README.md

   loader.loadManifestFiles();
 }
 ```
-Additionally, if you want to visualize loading progress, but don't want anything fancy - there is `h2d.ui.ManifestProgress` with primitive progress-bar if you don't neet any fancy mumbo-jumbo and just want your resources loaded while showing player that it actually loads.
+Additionally, if you want to visualize loading progress, but don't want anything fancy - there is `h2d.ui.ManifestProgress` with primitive progress-bar if you don't need any fancy mumbo-jumbo and just want your resources loaded while showing player that it actually loads.

 ## Extra flags
 * `-D gif_disable_margin` - Disables 1px top/bottom margin that avoids pixel bleeding for gif spritesheet generation.